kumahq/kuma-website/app/_src/policies/meshtrafficpermission.md

         kind: Mesh
     ```

-3. The action is `All`.
+3. The action is `Allow`.
 All requests from all services will be allow on all proxies in the `default` mesh.

     ```yaml
     default: # 3